 7. It’s too much to organise!

 And If it’s too hot to sun yourself on the equatorial beaches of Cambodia, you can stroll to a local cafe and choose to gaze at those around you.
-Alternatively, you can read a book via an app, check Dave’s operation went ok via WhatsApp or sigh loudly at the ongoing trauma of Brexit on BBC news.
+Alternatively, you can read a book via the Kindle app (a highly recommended app for backpackers), check Dave’s operation went ok via WhatsApp or sigh loudly at the ongoing trauma of Brexit on BBC news.
 After all, there’s a high probability that free Wi-fi is available!

 Are you a backpacker who is older than the 18-30 stereotype!?
 Get in touch, we’d love to hear your stories of backpacking at any age!